-She would have screamed but she didn't have the breath.
+Laurel would have screamed if she had any breath.
 Cruz's forearm was barred across her back, holding her flat on the cement floor.
 Her face was turned toward the intruders.
 She heard two odd, coughing sounds followed by a pair of flat, slapping sounds, like a baseball bat hitting flesh.

 Cruz jerked.
-The sharp, rolling thunder of two shots burst from Laurel's pistol.
+Then came the unmuffled thunder of two shots as he fired Laurel's pistol.

-One bullet struck an intruder in the shoulder, knocking him off balance and flinging him against the wall.
-His gun went flying as he screamed in pain.
+A bullet struck one of the intruders in the shoulder, knocking him off balance and flinging him against the wall.
+The man's gun went flying as he screamed in pain.
 Before that gun hit the ground, Cruz fired again.
 Twice.

 The second intruder clutched his wrist and screamed.
 His gun hit the floor and skidded.
-When he bent to pick up his weapon, Cruz sent two quick shots after him.
+When he bent to retrieve his weapon, Cruz sent two quick shots after him.
 Bullets whined off concrete and vanished into the darkness outside.

-Suddenly the two men retreated, running raggedly from the room, leaving their guns behind.
+Abruptly the two men retreated, running raggedly from the room, leaving their guns behind.